-- Clarity and added value of the project proposal, in particular of the problem and the proposed approach - Suitability of the method and plan for the problem at hand - Feasibility of the project targets: can they be realized within the specified amount of time and with the instruments proposed? - o Adequate balance between requested instruments and funds and proposed targets - Clearly specified and realistic work plan - Conformance to established standards and protocols as supported within CLARIN, or contribute to the development such standards and protocols.
+- Clarity and added value of the project proposal, in particular of the problem and the proposed approach - Suitability of the method and plan for the problem at hand - Feasibility of the project targets: can they be realized within the specified amount of time and with the instruments proposed? - Adequate balance between requested instruments and funds and proposed targets - Clearly specified and realistic work plan - Conformance to established standards and protocols as supported within CLARIN, or contribute to the development such standards and protocols.

-o Competence of the participating partners (including their past performance);
+Competence of the participating partners (including their past performance);

 - Balanced cooperation and task assignments within the project.
-Justification of the composition of the team. - o Availability of the infrastructure required for the project to be successful - Embedding of the work in other research programmes or projects, and/or additional funding from other funding sources is an advantage

-- Does the project address needs of the targeted infrastructure users (linguists and humanities researchers)? - Projects on tools or data that are widely in use in the targeted user community will score higher than projects focusing on lesser used tools and data. - More generic data or functionality, i.e. data or functionality that can serve multiple different research questions from linguistics and humanities research will be preferred over less generic or completely idiosyncratic functionality. - O Is there cooperation with or support from the targeted (future) infrastructure users? - Is the resulting tool / service user-friendly, i.e. will non-technical linguistic and humanities researchers be able to use it? - Is dissemination of the results to the targeted users and (where appropriate) training of them planned?

-• Contribution to CLARIN-NL as a whole

-- Conformance to the goals of CLARIN-NL in particular and CLARIN in general and the priorities set within them - Contribution to knowledge transfer and network creation.
-In particular, cooperation between the intended users (linguists and humanities researchers) and technology and service providers (researchers in language and speech technology, computer science, etc.) is an advantage. - o Intellectual Property Rights and Synergy - Each proposal must contain clear statements about the situation of the IPR of the data and tools/technologies used, and a detailed plan to resolve any open issues. - The project participants have the obligation and must therefore have the rights to incorporate the core data and tools used in a project into the CLARIN infrastructure (this is a sine qua non).
-There has to be a clear specification and justification of the use of any data or tools needed in the project that cannot be incorporated into the CLARIN infrastructure. - Each proposal must show that the submitters have adequate and up-to-date knowledge of data, tools and services that are already available, so that any duplication of effort can be avoided.
+Justification of the composition of the team. - o Availability of the infrastructure required for the project to be successful - Embedding of the work in other research programmes or projects, and/or additional funding from other funding sources is an advantage - User-orientation of the project - Does the project address needs of the targeted infrastructure users (linguists and humanities researchers)? - Projects on tools or data that are widely in use in the targeted user community will score higher than projects focusing on lesser used tools and data. - More generic data or functionality, i.e. data or functionality that can serve multiple different research questions from linguistics and humanities research will be preferred over less generic or completely idiosyncratic functionality. - o Is there cooperation with or support from the targeted (future) infrastructure users? - o Is the resulting tool / service user-friendly, i.e. will non-technical linguistic and humanities researchers be able to use it? - Is dissemination of the results to the targeted users and (where appropriate) training of them planned? - Contribution to CLARIN-NL as a whole - Conformance to the goals of CLARIN-NL in particular and CLARIN in general and the priorities set within them - Contribution to knowledge transfer and network creation.
+In particular, cooperation between the intended users (linguists and humanities researchers) and technology and service providers (researchers in language and speech technology, computer science, etc.) is an advantage. - Intellectual Property Rights and Synergy - Each proposal must contain clear statements about the situation of the IPR of the data and tools/technologies used, and a detailed plan to resolve any open issues. - The project participants have the obligation and must therefore have the rights to incorporate the core data and tools used in a project into the CLARIN infrastructure (this is a sine qua non).
+There has to be a clear specification and justification of the use of any data or tools needed in the project that cannot be incorporated into the CLARIN infrastructure. - Each proposal must show that the submitters have adequate and up-to-date knowledge of data, tools and services that are already available, so that any duplication of effort can be avoided. - Formal compliance - A proposal must meet the formal requirements imposed by the CLARIN-NL organization for proposals, such as - conformance to the prescribed format and proposal template - submission before the set deadline, using the means prescribed - conformance to the prescribed language of the proposal own funding).
+Finally, a project that does not meet the IPR-requirements stated or is insufficiently clear about it will be considered formally noncompliant.